levonorgestrel intrauterine delivery system

 You may feel faint after Mirena is placed.
 This is normal and your doctor will tell you to rest for a while.
-In rare cases, part or all of the system could penetrate the wall of the womb.
+Infrequently, part or all of the system could penetrate the wall of the womb.
 If this happens, Mirena needs to be removed.

 You should have Mirena checked usually 4-12 weeks after it is placed and then once a year until it is removed.
 It can stay in place for five years.